 Please read the FAQs below for answers to internship-related questions you may have.
 If you still have questions, please contact us at firstname.lastname@example.org or use the chat function below to speak to an IE3 Global staff member or student ambassador.

-With an IE3 Global internship, you will earn academic credit from your university while gaining professional experience abroad.
+With an IE3 Global internship, you will earn academic credit from Seattle University while gaining professional experience abroad.
 Internships are available in a variety of private sector companies, nonprofit organizations, and educational institutions around the world.

 Your Campus Advisor will be able to describe any additional campus fees you can anticipate.
 Visit specific internship site descriptions for specifics on associated costs.

 Application deadlines are as follows:

 To meet the standards necessary for incorporation in to the IE3 Global portfolio, an internship must:

 The amount and type of credit you receive will depend on your goals, major, and graduation requirements.
 As a general guideline, internships earn one (academic quarter) credit for every 30 hours of work.
 Reporting requirements in the past have ranged from weekly journals to summary reports and class presentations.
 IE3 Global provides a handbook with recommended journal questions that you can use with your professor to arrange a report.